 About The Orphan Collector

 Ellen Marie Wiseman, acclaimed author of What She Left Behind and The Life She Was Given, tells the story of a young German immigrant living in the slums of Philadelphia who loses her mother during the deadly 1918 flu pandemic and must take care of her baby brothers until her father returns from the war.

 About the Author

-Ellen Marie Wiseman is a bestselling author whose novels have been translated into eighteen languages.
+Ellen Marie Wiseman is a New York Times bestselling author whose novels have been translated into twenty languages.
 She loves to write suspenseful historical sagas about everyday people caught up in extraordinary circumstances while shining a light on little-known social injustices of the past and celebrating the resiliency of the human spirit.
 The rest of the time she likes to cook, watch movies, swim, and play with her grandkids.

 “Captivating in its complexity…the story reaches a place of immense emotional depth and psychological turmoil, culminating in an unexpected, heartrending ending.”